Shag (film): Plot

-Melaina spends the evening dancing with and impressing Jimmy, Carson spends more time with Buzz, Luanne and Harley get close, and Pudge and Chip get to know each other more.
+Melaina spends the evening dancing with and impressing Jimmy; Carson spends more time with Buzz; Luanne and Harley get close; and Pudge and Chip get to know each other more.

 Carson and Buzz go to Luanne's father's yacht and end up sleeping together.
 Luanne and Harley realize they have feelings for each other and are better suited than Harley and Carson were.
-Chip makes mistakenly says his feelings for Pudge are friendship and she rejects him.
+Chip says his feelings for Pudge are friendship and she rejects him.

 Melaina tries to get Jimmy's attention in the morning, but he's still drunk and his manager has come to get him.
 Realizing the agent is the real celebrity maker, she focuses on him instead.
 Luanne and Harley wake and are told by the maid that her parents are coming to judge the shag contest.
-She sends Chip to pick them up and take them to the pavilion while they repair the damage done to the home.
-Pudge takes Melaina to the pavilion to meet with Jimmy's agent, seeing Chip she realizes he really does care.
+She sends Chip to pick them up and take them to the pavilion while they repair the damage done to the house.
+Pudge takes Melaina to the pavilion to meet with Jimmy's agent.
+Seeing Chip, she realizes he really does care.

-Luanne and Harley, with Buzz and Carson (who snuck back from the yacht), follow Pudge and Melaina to the pavilion to watch Pudge and Chip in the contest.
+Luanne and Harley, with Buzz and Carson (who sneaked back from the yacht), follow Pudge and Melaina to the pavilion to watch Pudge and Chip in the contest.
 Once they all see Luanne's parents, she says she will lie to them about the weekend.
 Carson insists she tell the truth, so they agree to be honest.
 Carson tells Harley she can't marry him because she's in love with Buzz, and Luanne blurts out they had sex in the yacht.

-Harley tries to hit Buzz, who ducks and he hits a mirror instead, so Luanne comforts him.
+Harley tries to hit Buzz, but hits a mirror instead when his target ducks, so Luanne comforts him.
 Chip and Pudge win the contest and agree to stay in touch while he attends Annapolis; Melaina impresses the agent who agrees to take her on as a client; Luanne ends up with Harley; and Carson realizes she does not need to be married to be happy.